 - assessment fee and membership fee

-- certified true copies of 100 points of identification (see application form for points values)
+- original colour scans of 100 points of identification (see application form for points values)

-- an original, or certified, copy of a letter of good standing from ICAI that contains:
+- a letter of good standing from ICAI that contains:

 - the date you joined ICAI